katmutua/admission_controller/README.md

 # admission_controller

 - How to create an admission controller in Kubernetes
+    - we can dynamically configure what resources are subject to what admission webhooks via ValidatingWebhookConfiguration or MutatingWebhookConfiguration.

 Kubernetes API
  - based on REST model; gives possibility of managing all workloads using HTTP requests

 Two types of admission controllers in Kubernetes
   - Validating admission controller :